ayush73/To-Do-List-App/README.md

-This App is made with Django Framework and the Dynamic Database is used for storing various kinds of queries.
+This App is made with Django Framework and the Dynamic Database of this framework is used for storing various kinds of queries made on it.